San Marcos GrowersSan Marcos Growers

 Winter Hardiness: <15° F

 Nymphaea 'Texas Dawn' (Aquatic) (Hardy Waterlily) - Flowers on this waterlily have large bright yellow inner petals and blushed pink outer petals from summer to fall.
 Dark green leaves are mottled with purple spots and spread up to 4 feet wide.
 Place in full sun for best performance.
 Cold hardy <15° F. Hybridized in 1990 by Landon.
 Repot each spring and fertilize throughout the warms months for optimum results.
-The description above is based on our research and observations of this plant growing in our nursery and in our own and other Santa Barbara gardens.
-We would appreciate hearing from anyone who has additional information or disagrees with what we have written.
+Information displayed on this page about Nymphaea 'Texas Dawn' (Aquatic) is based on the research conducted about it in our library and from reliable online resources.
+We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
+We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.

 [MORE INFO]